plainlab/plainprinter/.github/ISSUE_TEMPLATE/3-Feature_request.md

 ---
 name: Feature request
-about: You want something added to PlainPrinter. 🎉
+about: You want something added to Screen Printer. 🎉
 labels: 'enhancement'
 ---